HP names Whitman CEO, Apotheker out

 "Some might be saying maybe Meg Whitman isn't the right person, either.
 She's not a hardware person," said Auriga analyst Kevin Hunt.
 But HP "just needs someone to set the direction."

-Defending her track record, Whitman said as head of eBay she had been a major purchaser of HP enterprise products.

-"So I actually understand this space relatively well," she told Reuters in an interview.
-"What I bring to this table is leadership, management skills, strategic vision, communications and an execution orientation to deliver the result."
+Analysts had speculated that Apotheker's departure might presage a backtracking on major decisions taken during his 11-month term.
+But HP reassured investors on a conference call on Thursday that the board was not changing strategy again.

-Whitman said HP remained committed to completing a review of its PC division before the year ends, and expected to close the pricey $12 billion acquisition of British software maker Autonomy Corp Plc as planned.
+Whitman said HP remained committed to completing a review of its PC division before the year ends, and expected to close the pricey $12 billion (7 billion pounds) acquisition of British software maker Autonomy Corp Plc as planned.

 HP's shares closed down 4.8 percent at $22.80, wiping out much of Wednesday's 6.6 percent gain.